Useful Information (Feb. 2003, #32)

 Chuo Bus

 (The most extensive bus service between Sapporo and regional cities.
-Various
+Various sightseeing tours, too.)

 Odori E1, Chuo-ku